ZerinHwang03/ZerinHwang03.github.io/_pages/about.md

 🔥 News
 ======

-📢 **I am looking for an internship, please feel free to contact me if you are interested in my research!**

 - 05/2024, **1** paper is accepted to **ICML 2024**

 - 04/2024, **1** paper is accepted to **IJCAI 2024**